awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 ## IAM Roles for Publishing Flow Logs to Amazon S3<a name="flow-logs-s3-iam"></a>

 An IAM principal, such as an IAM user, must have sufficient permissions to publish flow logs to the Amazon S3 bucket\.
-The IAM policy must include the following permissions:
+The IAM policy must include the following permissions\.

 ```
 {